DivineMC/Website/docs/admin/getting-started.md

 The amount of RAM can be set by changing the numbers in the `-Xms` and `-Xmx` arguments. `--nogui` disables Vanilla's GUI, so you don't get double interfaces when using the command line.

 For more advanced Java tuning, see [Aikar's Flags](https://divinemc.bxteam.gq/blog/2022/12/30/Aikar-Flags) tutorial on our blog.
+Or you can read more [advanced Aikar's Flags](https://divinemc.bxteam.gq/blog/2023/01/20/Updated-Aikar-Flags) tutorial on our blog.

 ## Downloading older versions of DivineMC